Skip to main content

 The EU links the majority of income support for farmers to two main criteria.

 • The farmed hectares, not the quantities produced.
 Farmers have to respond to market demands in order to increase profit.
-Decoupling (delinking) payments from the quantity produced avoids 'food mountains' such as those the EU faced in the late 1970s and 1980s.
+Decoupling (delinking) payments from the quantity produced avoids overproduction.

 • Respect for the environment, plant health, and animal health and welfare, contributing to sustainable agriculture.
-This is referred to as 'cross compliance'.
+This is referred to as 'cross compliance' up to 2022 and changed into an enhanced ‘conditionality’ in the CAP 2023-27.
 Farmers not complying with EU rules can see their payments reduced or stopped entirely.

 Related information